natydasilva/SpICE/README.md

 ## SpICE package

-Create and plot ICE curves clusters with geographical constrains
+Compute ICE curves clusters with geographical constrains and visualization

 ### Functions
 - compute derivatives of smoothed curves
-- compute clusters, imported from geoClusters
+- cl_sobocurve compute clusters, imported from geoClusters
-- compute optimum value for alpha and plot results for a gange of clusters (based on geoClusters)
+- plot_alpha compute optimum value for alpha and plot results for a gange of clusters (based on geoClusters)
-- plot curve clusters
+- plot_clcurve plot curve clusters
-- plot gographical location (map) of curve clusters
+- plot_clcoord plot geographical location (map) of curve clusters
-- (TODO) linked plot of curves and map
+- plot_interactive (TODO) linked plot of curves and map